quantum-engineering-polito/CourseNotes/content/QCM Physics/02_Models/Models.md

 p = \hbar \cdot k \qquad
 \end{cases}
 $$

 $p$ is obtained from the [De Broglie relations](https://en.wikipedia.org/wiki/De_Broglie_relations "De Broglie relations")

 # Density of states (DOS)

-DOS describes how the energy levels create by the lattice structure are distributed; it is defined as follows: ^9c22fc
+DOS describes how the energy levels created by the lattice structure are distributed; it is defined as follows: ^9c22fc

 $$
 D(E) = \frac{1}{V} \frac{dN(E)}{dE} \quad \left[ \frac{1}{cm^{3} \cdot eV} \right]
 $$

+^008db5

 ^98edb3
 Where $\frac{dN(E)}{dE}$ is the number of energy states $N(E)$ within an energy range $dE$.